fbehrens51/HAProxy_sample/README.md

           1. Application exposes a health check of its own
           2. Write custom tcp-check to validate application is running
       2. Concerns
-          1. Sounds Ideal, but if we hit the one instance that just went bad, we would remove the whole platform.
+          1. Sounds Ideal, but if we hit the one instance that just went bad, we could wind up removing the whole platform.
              1. We would need to build in some fault tolerance.
              2. Is this really the responsibility of the underlying platform?